Computer Station Nation is reader-supported.

 Best wireless under $40 — Logitech G305 LIGHTSPEED

-The G305 runs 250 hours on a single AA battery and uses LIGHTSPEED 2.4 GHz wireless, which is the same low-latency connection Logitech puts in mice costing three times as much.
+The G305 runs 250 hours on a single AA battery and uses LIGHTSPEED 2.4 GHz wireless — the same low-latency connection Logitech puts in mice costing three times as much.
 The HERO 12K sensor tracks without smoothing.
-Hard to beat at $39.99 if you want wireless without a premium price.
+Hard to beat at $39.99 if you want wireless without a premium price tag.

 G305 features the next-gen HERO sensor with 12,000 DPI sensitivity and LIGHTSPEED wireless 1 ms performance.
 It’s long-lasting with 250 gaming hours from one AA battery (an indicator light reminds you before you need a new AA), ultra-portable with built-in nano receiver storage, lightweight...